 - Write a cover letter.
 A cover letter is similar to the summary on your resume, but it's more long-form and should include why you're interested in this particular job and what skills you have that would make you a good fit for it.
 Writing one won't take too much time if you just take some time beforehand to think about what they're looking for in their ideal candidate and how your experience fits with those things (hint: read the job description!).

 - Prepare for the interview!
-You’ll want to review everything they ask about during interviews so that when they ask questions like “What do you know about this organization?” or “Which skills would be useful here?”, no surprises are waiting!
-If possible, prepare some sample questions of your own so that if something comes up during the interview which isn’t covered anywhere else (like asking how many hours per week someone does work), then there’s one less thing left unsaid between yourself and them before making any final decisions about whether or not hiring each other would be beneficial for everyone involved.”
+You'll want to review everything they ask about during interviews so that when they ask questions like “What do you know about this organization?” or “Which skills would be useful here?”, no surprises are waiting!
+If possible, prepare some sample questions of your own so that if something comes up during the interview which isn't covered anywhere else (like asking how many hours per week someone works), then there's one less thing left unsaid between yourself and them before making any final decisions about whether or not hiring you would be beneficial for everyone involved.